matteocer/uTPU/docs/uTPU.md

 ### Possible Problems in Design
     1. What happens if UART_RX begins receiving data before the fifo has stored the previous

+### What to do

+    Fix the laning issue between the buffer and compute
+        - mem to 4-input
+    Work out how to control the parameters with the toml file